 “No country can achieve Universal Health Coverage unless its people have access to safe, timely, and affordable surgical services.
 Nine of the 13 targets in SDG3 will never be achieved without improved surgical care.
 And yet, globally, 5 billion people and 90% of the world’s poor lack that access.
 It’s therefore vital that countries invest in surgery.”

-This topic will also be addressed at the upcoming High Level Meeting on UHC, which will take place on September 23, 2019, during the 74th session of the United Nations General Assembly in New York.
-The G4 Alliance and others are advocating for global surgery to be included in the discussion, and CURE International supports this effort.
+This topic will also be addressed at the upcoming High-Level Meeting on UHC, which will take place on September 23, 2019, during the 74th session of the United Nations General Assembly in New York.
+The G4 Alliance and others advocate for global surgery to be included in the discussion, and CURE International supports this effort.

 This is directly linked to the work of CURE International—we understand the impact of providing surgical services to communities who usually do not have access to them, and we know how life-changing and transformative it is.
 We provide safe surgery and anesthesia to patients in low- and middle-income countries, significantly reducing the global burden of disease imposed by conditions such as cleft lip/palate and burns, along with orthopedic and congenital conditions.
-We also provide training to local surgeons and anesthesiologist (as well as nurses, physical therapists, and other healthcare workers), and help to build the capacity of the healthcare systems of the countries we serve.
+We also provide training to local surgeons and anesthesiologists (as well as nurses, physical therapists, and other healthcare workers) and help to build the capacity of the healthcare systems of the countries we serve.
 Finally, we provide spiritual ministry which seeks to share the message of God’s love and to heal the emotional wounds that result from the trauma of living with a disability in a world where disability is misunderstood and often associated with inaccurate and harmful traditional beliefs.
-These wounds can persist long after the physical condition has been treated, and only by addressing them are we able to offer holistic healthcare, which sees the person as a whole and helps restore human dignity as well as functionality and mobility.
+These wounds can persist long after the physical condition has been treated, and only by addressing them can we offer holistic healthcare, which sees the person as a whole and helps restore human dignity, functionality, and mobility.